emmajanedrews/base-template/_posts/2017-12-22-why-its-never-too-early-to-talk-to-a-real-estate-agent.md

 {% include youtube.html %}

-Whether you plan on selling your home in a month, six months, or a year, it’s never too early to talk to an experienced real estate agent like myself.
+Whether you plan on selling your home in a month, six months, or a year, it’s never too early to talk to an experienced real estate agent like me.

-The home selling process can be broken down into three separate phases: the pre-listing phase, the listing or marketing phase, and then the escrow phase that takes you to closing.
+The home selling process can be broken down into three separate phases: the pre-listing phase, the listing (or marketing) phase, and then the escrow phase that takes you to closing.

 During the pre-listing phase, I get together with a homeowner to put the listing agreement together.
 However, we don’t put it on the market yet.
 We work with the homeowner to fix some things up around the house.
 Whether that means painting or bringing a landscaper or interior designer in, **we will get the home ready for the market.**